flotools/flotools/README.md

 To change it, simply type the new desired shortcut and then stop interacting with the edit area.
 Be careful not to press command tab here, as this will assign it self as a new shortcut.

-## Updating or reinstalling Flo Tools:
+## Uninstalling or reinstalling Flo Tools:

-When there is an update to Flo Tools, or to simply reinstall it, both macro groups in Keyboard Maestro must be deleted.
-This can be done by doing the following:

-1. Open Keyboard Maestro and go to the Flo Tools Macro Group.
-2. Press VO space on it, then shift right arrow, to select both the Flo Tools, and Flo Tools inspector groups simultaneously.
-3. Stop interacting with the groups scroll area, and VO right arrow to "delete macro group."
-VO space to confirm deletion.
-Note that this cannot be undone once you have pressed delete.
-4. Before opening the Flo Tools Macro file again, make sure the macro groups are removed from the groups scroll area.
-If so, the above process was completed successfully.
+The provided zip file contains both an installer and uninstaller for Flo Tools.
+If you need to reinstall Flo Tools for any reason, first run the uninstaller, and then run the installer.
+To uninstall the Flo Tools scripts and associated plugin views, run the uninstaller application and follow the on-screen prompts to remove Flo Tools.

+Please backup any text files in the Plugin Views folder that you’d like to keep, as these will be permanently deleted during Flo Tools removal.

+Note that if you wish to uninstall Keyboard Maestro, it must be removed manually.
+Instructions for uninstalling Keyboard Maestro can be found on the Keyboard Maestro website.

 ## Known Issues